villekf/OMEGA/README.md

 - Implementation 2 and 5 only
 - Tested with SPECT and CBCT examples
 - Supports projector types 1 and 2
+- Requires Xcode, ArrayFire with the Metal backend, and the single-header metal-cpp `Metal.hpp`
+- Set `METALCPP_INCLUDE_PATH` to the folder containing `Metal.hpp`, e.g. `~/Documents/metal-cpp/include`
 - No Python support

 ## Reporting Bugs and Feature Requests